 Since late summer 2014, Luhansk and Donetsk oblasts have remained divided by the so-called "contact line" into two areas - Government Controlled Areas (GCAs) and Non-Government Controlled Areas (NGCAs), with now roughly onethird of the region, mostly urban and industrial areas, outside of government control.
-This alone had a negative impact on the overall socioeconomic situation and affected has the functionality regions' of the complex infrastructures. including communication. transportation, electricity, heating and water supply systems, healthcare, education and public facilities.
+This alone had a negative impact on the overall socioeconomic situation and has affected functionality the regions' complex infrastructures. including communication, transportation, electricity, heating and water supply systems, healthcare, education and public facilities.

-Economic activity in government-controlled areas has been severely affected: if before the conflict, Donetsk oblast was above the national average in terms of the major economic indicators, by 2015 Donetsk oblast (GCA) dropped below the respective national average, while Luhansk oblast (GCA) has fallen even further and is now among Ukraine's poorest regions.
+Economic activity in government-controlled areas has been severely affected: if before the conflict, Donetsk oblast was above the national average in terms of the major economic indicators, by 2015 Donetsk oblast (GCA) dropped below the terms of the major economic indicators, by 2015

+Ukraine's poorest regions.

+Donetsk oblast (GCA) dropped below the respective national average, while Luhansk oblast (GCA) has fallen even further and is now among